scjrobertson/nlw_code/README.md

     mkdir documentation
     javadoc -d documentation src.main.trees src.main.utils

-**Warning**: There may be some errors in the javadoc comments causing the extraction to fail.
-These comments were mostly done haphazardly.
+**Warning**: There may be some errors in the javadoc comments causing the extraction to fail, src.main.trees has some guarantee of working.
+The API can then be viewed comfortably in a browser rather than sifting through code.

 ### Who do I talk to? ###

-* SCJ Robertson, 16579852
+* SCJ Robertson
+Contact
+* 16579852@sun.ac.za
+* robertsonscj@gmail.com